SpaceOC/ReConv/README.md

 # Why Haxe?
 - I tried to do it in C++, but ran into huge difficulties.
 Someday (or maybe never) I will rewrite it in one of the two languages: Go, C++

+# Warning!
+- The program is not perfect and may generate errors.
+- Do not expect it to do the conversion perfectly!
+You will still have to tweak after it!!!

 Good luck :D